-Subject to the payment of the final "C" Share dividend receiving approval from the shareholders at the forthcoming annual general meeting on 19 July 2017, the Investment Manager will be entitled to a performance-related incentive fee of £197,000.
+Subject to the payment of the final "C" share dividend receiving approval from the shareholders at the forthcoming AGM on 19 July 2017, the Investment Manager will be entitled to a performance-related incentive fee of £197,000.
 The incentive fee has not been accrued in the Financial Statements as at 28 February 2017 as it is contingent on the shareholders approving the final dividend.